 For some people, surgical treatment is the preferred method and this can be approached in a variety of ways and can involve both a combination of both a vaginal and laparoscopic approach to get the best anatomical result.

-Gynaecologist & Advanced Laparoscopic Surgeon
+Gynaecologist and Advanced Laparoscopic Surgeon

-Mon-Fri 8:30 am to 4:30 pm
+Mon-Thurs 8:30 am to 4:30 pm

-©2023.
-Dr Sam Daniels.
+© 2025 Dr Sam Daniels.
 All Rights Reserved.